ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

   }));
 ```

 The TestBed creates a dynamically-constructed Angular test module that emulates an Angular `@NgModule`.
-The `TestBed.configureTestingModule()` method takes a metadata object that have most of the properties of an @NgModule.
+The `TestBed.configureTestingModule()` method takes a metadata json object that have most of the properties of an @NgModule.

-1. Step 1: create a new component called home using the Angular CLI command: 'ng g component home'.
-This command will create the template files to start our implementation.
+1. Step 1: create a new component called `home` using the Angular CLI command: 'ng g component home'.
+This command will create the template files to start our implementation from.

 1. Step 2: Starting by the test, we work in the `home.component.spec.ts` where a first test was created by the generator.
 This test assesses if the component can be created.
 Here is an extract of the generated code inside the describe content:
  ```JavaScript